Switching methods of level 2 for the construction of cospectral graphs: Two new switching methods of level 2

 \begin{corollary} Let \(\Gamma\) be a graph with a vertex partition \(\{C_1,\dots,C_5,D\}\) such that: \begin{enumerate}[(i)] \item \(|C_1|=\dots=|C_5|=2\). \item Every vertex in \(D\) has the same number of neighbours in \(C_1,\dots,C_5\) modulo \(2\). \item One of the following holds for all \(i\in\mathbb{Z}/5\mathbb{Z}\): \begin{enumerate}[(a)] \item \(C_i\cup C_{i+1}\cong\) or and \(C_i\cup C_{i+2}\cong\) or . \item \(C_i\cup C_{i+1}\cong\) or and \(C_i\cup C_{i+2}\cong\) or . \item \(C_i\cup C_{i+1}\cong\) or and \(C_i\cup C_{i+2}\cong\) or . \end{enumerate} \end{enumerate} Let \(\pi\) be the permutation on \(C_1\cup\dots\cup C_5\) that shifts the vertices cyclically to the left.
 For every \(v\notin C\) that has exactly one neighbour \(w\) in each \(C_i\), replace each edge \(\{v,w\}\) by \(\{v,\pi(w)\}\).
 According to the cases above: \begin{enumerate}[(a)] \item For every \(i\in\mathbb{Z}/5\mathbb{Z}\), replace the induced subgraph on \(C_i\cup C_{i+2}\) by the former induced subgraph on \(C_i\cup C_{i+3}\). \item For every \(i\in\mathbb{Z}/5\mathbb{Z}\), replace the induced subgraph on \(C_i\cup C_{i+1}\) by the former induced subgraph on \(C_{i+1}\cup C_{i+2}\) and replace the induced subgraph on \(C_i\cup C_{i+2}\) by the former induced subgraph on \(C_i\cup C_{i+3}\). \item For every \(i\in\mathbb{Z}/5\mathbb{Z}\), replace the induced subgraph on \(C_i\cup C_{i+1}\) by the former induced subgraph on \(C_i\cup C_{i+2}\) and replace the induced subgraph on \(C_i\cup C_{i+2}\) by the former induced subgraph on \(C_{i+1}\cup C_{i+2}\). \end{enumerate} The resulting graph is \(\mathbb{R}\)-cospectral with \(\Gamma\). \end{corollary} \begin{proof} This is a special case of Theorem~\ref{thm:sun}, Theorem~\ref{thm:infinite1} and Theorem~\ref{thm:infinite2} when \(m=5\). \end{proof}

 We gave two infinite families of matrices of \(\mathcal{B}_{R_{2m}}\).
 Together with Sun graph switching, that makes three families.
-If \(m=5\), they form the three cases of Corollary~\ref{cor:10vertex}, which is about as much as we can get (see Theorem~\ref{thm:AH10}).
+If \(m=5\), they form the three cases of Corollary~\ref{cor:10vertex}, which represents the complete set for \(m=5\) (see Theorem~\ref{thm:AH10}).
 But as \(m\) increases, there are more adjacency matrices in \(\mathcal{B}_{R_{2m}}\).
 Mao and Yan \cite{MaoSimilar} describe similar but distinct families of switching methods that come from the regular orthogonal matrix \(R_{2m}\).
 In this paper, we have chosen switching methods that only have one indecomposable block, and that we suspect cannot be written as a combination of previously known switching methods.
 We investigate this phenomenon in the next section.